bhoomijn/snake-water-gun-game/README.md

 🐍 Snake drank the water!
 You win!
 Current Score -> You: 1, Computer: 0
 Play multiple rounds and track your score easily!
-Here’s how the game looks when played in the termina

 ## How to Run